 Monica Froese started her site, Redefining Mom, as a working mom blog back in 2013.
 She was working in a corporate job at the time.
 She eventually became a full-time blogger and honed her corporate background marketing skills on Pinterest.

 She is a self-professed expert in Pinterest ads, and for good reason.
-Monica teaches content creators and small businesses on how to DIY their own Pinterest ads.
-Her goal is to make a massive impact on their conversion rates.
+Monica used to teach content creators and small businesses on how to DIY their own Pinterest ads.
+Her goal was to make a massive impact on their conversion rates.